 Transfer Students (more than 24 hours of college coursework): Submit official transcripts from each college and/or university previously attended.
 No test scores are required.

-Submit a portfolio for a Portfolio Review with a Kentucky College of Art and Design representative.
+Submit a portfolio to be reviewed by a university representative.
 Carefully review the portfolio requirements and contact the Admissions Office if you have questions or issues.
 We are here to help.

 Admission to the BFA in Studio Art engages all, while accommodating students with varying amounts of artistic experience.
 Automatic admission into Spalding University requires a 2.5 GPA and a 20 on the ACT, or equivalent score of 1030 on the SAT.